 Surfing

-Its position on the wild Atlantic coast makes this the perfect spot for Surfing.
+Its position on the wild Atlantic coast makes Portrush the perfect spot for Surfing.
 Surf schools and shops line the town, with our favourite being the family-run Trogg’s Surf School.
-They have a range of lessons on offer for beginners, with group lessons costing £35 each and a one-to-one lesson costing £55 for an hour.
+Open till 6pm each day, they have a range of lessons on offer for beginners.
+Group lessons are the best value at £40 each, whilst one-to-one lessons cost £57.75 for an hour.

-Seasoned professionals can check out their surf shop that sells everything from wetsuits and surfboards to kayaks and stand-up paddleboards.
+Seasoned professionals can check out their surf shop, which sells everything from wetsuits and surfboards to kayaks and stand-up paddleboards.

 Book Surfing Lessons at Trogg’s Surf School